elad-bar/mcp-alchemy/README.md

 - Assist in writing and validating SQL queries
 - Displays relationships between tables
 - Analyze large datasets and create reports
-- Claude Desktop Can analyse and create artifacts for very large datasets using [claude-local-files](https://github.com/runekaagaard/claude-local-files).

 Works with PostgreSQL, MySQL, MariaDB, SQLite, Oracle, MS SQL Server, CrateDB, Vertica, and a host of other [SQLAlchemy-compatible](https://docs.sqlalchemy.org/en/20/dialects/) databases.